ojas-sanghi/FBLA-Quiz/README.md

 Quiz about various aspects of FBLA!

 It randomly generates a 5 question quiz based off a 50 question database in `questions.json`

----
+There are 6 different types of questions, and once you finish the quiz, it will tell you the results of the quiz and also present the option to open a PDF file with detailed information, which you can print.

 ## Tools Used